SochaDev/sochadev.github.io/process.md

 1. {{ actor1 }} This all sounds great {{ actor2 }}{: .no-img } ...whatever it takes to get
   the {{ project }} done by March.
 Bring `{{ site.title }}` in and let's
   listen to their ideas some more.
-1. _...meet-and-greet and brainstorming sessions follow, `{{ site.title }}`
+1. _...meet-and-greet and brainstorming sessions follow, {{ site.title }}
 charms all involved with their practical can-do and down-to-earth manner.
-The proposed UX for the Rainbow Cannon in particular was a big hit._
+The proposed UX for the Rainbow Cannon in particular was a big hit..._{: .narrator }
 1. {{ actor1 }} I feel confident and I'm signing off on this.
 Now let's get the
 {{ project }} launched, {{ actor2 }}{: .no-img }!
   * {{ actor3 }} _I knew I was right about these guys!
 Back to doing the 1,000,000